MrkielCode/alx-frontend-javascript/README.md

-This is a readme for promises
+This project covers the beginner foundation of promises